antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 Here below the important settings to be managed by the user are shown. **Look carefully to the comments besides the parameters**.
 The parameters not shown in this example might be left unmodified.
 Their use and functionality will be fixed in next releases and better described in [Wiki Documentation](https://github.com/antonioscalaunina/pyANTI-FASc/wiki) currently under construction.

 	{"zone_name": "ITCF00G",      # Name of the precomputed mesh to be used.
-The mesh downloaded from the ESFM20 service must be saved in geojson file as shown [here]
+The mesh downloaded from the ESFM20 service must be saved in geojson file as within the `utils/sz_slabs/' folder as shown [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/ITCF00G_mesh.json)
-	"Merc_zone": 54,                  # Mercator zone for the selected slab.
+	"Merc_zone": 33,                  # Mercator zone for the selected slab.
 See the slab database and use the correct Mercator zone
-        "acronym": "KuJ",		  # 3 digit acronym that is used for that slab.
+        "acronym": "ITC",		  # 3 digit acronym that is used for that slab.
 It can be arbitrarily chosen by the user (but must have 3 digits!).
 You might find suggestions into the slab database.

-The list of the slab in the database can be found [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/slabs_database)

-	"Event": {
-	"Name": "Tohoku_test",                    # Name of the test.
-It is used to define the output folder name "Hypo_LonLat" : [142.369, 38.322],        # Epicenter of the event "Magnitude" : 9.0                         # Magnitude of the event
-	},
+We propose a run in "Hazard" mode (see below).
+All the possible slip distributions with optimized number of rupture areas decreasing with magnitude.
+The section event can be hence left unmodified

 	"Configure": {
-	"application": "PTF",                     # This application restricts the computed scenarios to a range of magnitude and location around predefined values
+	"application": "Hazard",                     # This application restricts the computed scenarios to a range of magnitude and location around predefined values
 	"shape": "Rectangle",                     # This choice allows to compute scenarios with aspect ratio L/W preserved as prescribed by the selected scaling law.
 The other possible choice is "Circle".
 More details soon in the Wiki Documentation
 	"numb_stoch": 5,                          # Number of stochastic slip for each rupture areas "variable_mu": 1,                         # 1 means that also the distributions with variable rigidity will be computed.
 0 for computing only the case with homogeneous rigidity